gumpu/CleanDataProject/CodeBook.md

 All variables are listed in `features.txt`.
 These are all numerical.
+The correspond to the variables from the original set, but have the word 'mean' prefixed to it.

 The variable `activity` can have the following values: WALKING, WALKING_UPSTAIRS,  WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 ## Domain and Meaning